Ziplining in Monteverde, Costa Rica (3)

 Kids as young as 7 can join this tour, and it’s great for families!
 It costs $156 USD per person and includes pickup and dropoff in Santa Elena, or close by in the Monteverde region.

-5. Extreme Monteverde Ziplinging Tour (with Transport)
+5. Extreme Monteverde Ziplining Tour (with Transport)

 Bailey on a Ziplining tour in Monteverde, Costa Rica